 3.5.1 Under the National Food Hygiene Rating Scheme businesses may appeal against the hygiene score given where they consider it unjust.
 The matter may be resolved by the Corporate Risk and Enforcement Manager but it may involve reappraisal of the premises in order to properly conclude the score.
 This may involve a site visit but not in all cases.
 This may occur in less than 1% of premises.
-There were no such appeals in 2015/16.
+One appeal was received in 2016/17 which was resolved.
+The score stayed the same.

-3.6 Non Programmed Inspections
+3.6 Non-Programmed Inspections

-3.6.1 It is estimated that there will be approximately 20 new businesses requiring inspections during 2016/17.
+3.6.1 It is estimated that there will be approximately 90 new businesses requiring inspections during 2017/18.